 That self-control tool is probably the most difficult to master.
 Mine usually flies out the window when I see all my cows visiting with a neighbor, instead of being in the pasture where they belong.
 And it heads for the hills when I find a raccoon chasing my chickens.

-However, every one of us can make some improvements in our basic simple life tool box.
-And therein lies the foundation of living a simple life.
+However, every one of us can make some improvements in our toolbox.
+And therein lies the basics of a simple life.

 Start treating yourself with the same tools.
 Be kind to yourself.
 Have patience with your shortcomings.
 Fulfill your dreams and reignite your passions.
 Then treat your family to the same things.
 Once you have mastered you and your family, you can take it outside the home.